Help! I’ve been offered my dream job! I need good childcare near me, STAT!

 If you’ve Googled “childcare near me” talk to Little Scholars School of Early Learning before you settle on a childcare centre.
-Our commitment to Brisbane, Logan and Gold Coast families is to provide more than “just supervision” – we go beyond “childcare” – we even go beyond the EYLF guidelines for quality early education.
+Our commitment to Brisbane, Redlands and Gold Coast families is to provide more than “just supervision” – we go beyond “childcare” – we even go beyond the EYLF guidelines for quality early education.

 We believe that these formative years are the building blocks for your child’s whole life and we don’t take that responsibility lightly.
 Yes, we offer childcare near you, but we offer so much more than that.
 Just because you urgently need a place for your child, doesn’t mean you need to compromise on care.

 Your child doesn’t just deserve the closest childcare to you but the best one